 The History of Women’s Workwear in Australia

 Earlier, women in Australia often had to wear clothes which were designed for men while working on farms, in factories, and on construction sites.
-These workwear were uncomfortable, restrictive, and unsafe for women working on tough jobs.
-Despite these challenges, women continued to work, showing both skills and determination.
-Their efforts created the need for workwear that was practical, protective and designed specifically for women.
+The history of women's workwear is full of stories of discomfort, restriction, and unsafe garments for women who were engaged in tough jobs.
+And yet, women continued to work, displaying not only their skills but also their determination.
+Their work was the cause of the demand for workwear that was practical, protective and designed for women specifically.

 Women continued to manage household responsibilities while contributing financially.
 Much of their work, especially home-based or irregular jobs, was not recorded in official statistics, so their efforts were often overlooked.
 This period set the stage for the later development of workwear designed specifically for women in trades.